AI Readiness Assessment: A 5-Stage Framework for Business Leaders

 • Do you have formal policies about AI usage?

-• How do you ensure employees don’t share proprietary information with public AI systems?
+• How do you ensure employees do not share proprietary information with public AI systems?

 • What oversight exists to monitor AI usage and ensure compliance?